Asian Fusion: Meeting & Making Music with China’s Ma-Xiao-Hui

 (Click on the above titles to hear the songs)

-We go back a little before the above shot was taken for the backstory… Talk about the theme of Asian Fusion… the late Columnist WILLIAM F. MILLER and his wife MARIA MILLER loved to hear good melodic music.
+We go back before the above shot was taken to talk about the theme of Asian Fusion.
+The late Columnist WILLIAM F. MILLER and his wife MARIANNA aka MARIA MILLER… loved to hear good melodic music.
 They would come to hear musician-Dennis play, wherever he was.
-So since Bill Miller worked at Cleveland Plain Dealer (as an award-winning columnist) he got to meet and know many in the nearby ASIAN TOWN community.
-It was The Millers, along with mutual friend CONGRESSMAN DENNIS KUCINICH, who arranged for pianist Chandler to become part of many a varied musical entertainment event.
-Included was that year’s Spring Festival event for ’98; the CHINESE NEW YEAR CELEBRATION at DONNA HOM’s LI WAH Restaurant.
+So since Bill Miller worked at Cleveland Plain Dealer (as an award-winning columnist) he got to meet and know many in the nearby ASIAN community.
+It was The Millers, along with mutual friend CONGRESSMAN DENNIS KUCINICH, who arranged for Pianist Chandler… to become part of many a varied musical entertainment event… including accompanying Baritone Web Fleming (at the Chinese New Year Celebration at Donna Hom’s Li Wah Restaurant in Asian Town).

-It so happened that previous years Dennis did entertain at Li Wah.
-He would do a variety act of various piano stylings during his set and then he would act as accompanist for baritone Web Fleming for his.
-They both enjoyed playing to this diverse and most appreciative audience.
+Whenever Dennis entertained at Li Wah… he would do a variety act of various piano styles during his set.
+Then he would act as accompanist for Baritone Web Fleming for his.
+They both enjoyed immensely playing to this diverse and most appreciative audience.
 In the above mentioned year (’98) Dennis was looking forward to doing it again; albeit solo… for Web Fleming was booked to tour overseas.

 Musical director Chandler was to accompany Bill Gordon (again after Dennis did his own set).
 Well, you remember what they say, “the best laid plans”, etc. Here’s what happened next…